 The training process involved individual, plenary session, case studies, and group exercises as well as input from the Facilitator.

 There were many opportunities to raise questions or concerns throughout the programme.
-The following approaches were used:
+The following were used:

 • Presentations